 If you close a credit card, your credit utilization may change significantly after your credit reports update.
 If you’re carrying a balance on any other cards, you’ll see your utilization increase.
-If you weren’t carrying a balance there will be no change in utilization.
+If you weren’t carrying a credit card balance there will be no change in utilization.

 When it comes to account age, closing a credit card won’t have an immediate effect.
 That account will actually remain on your reports for ten years after it’s closed, and it will be included in the calculation for average account age throughout that time.
 But after that it will drop off your reports, and you’ll see your average account age change.

-Why You Should Close A Credit Card
+Why Should You Close A Credit Card?

 - Fees are too high: Some cards have annual fees, and if you’re not getting enough value from them every year they should probably be closed.